-Fungal contamination, particularly aflatoxigenic species of Aspergillus, presents significant challenge agricultural productivity, food safety, and public health worldwide.
-Among the most concerning fungal contaminants Aspergillus flavus and Aspergillus parasiticus, which are capable of producing highly aflatoxins.
-These toxic carcinogenic mycotoxins pose severe health risks to humans and animals [1, 2].
+Fungal contamination, particularly by aflatoxigenic species of Aspergillus, presents а significant challenge to agricultural productivity, food safety, and public health worldwide.
+Among the most concerning fungal contaminants are Aspergillus flavus and Aspergillus parasiticus, which are capable of producing highly aflatoxins.
+These toxic and carcinogenic mycotoxins pose severe health risks to humans and animals [1, 2].
 Aflatoxins can contaminate crops such as maize, peanuts, and grains under warm and humid conditions, often during storage or post-harvest processing [3].
-Consumption contaminated foods with mycotoxins has been linked to acute poisoning, liver immunosuppression, and an increased risk of cancer [1].
+Consumption contaminated of foods with these mycotoxins has been linked to acute poisoning, liver damage. immunosuppression, and an increased risk of cancer [1].
 As a result, the presence of aflatoxins in soil and agricultural products health impacts public and imposes substantial economic losses, undermining food security and agricultural sustainability [4].
 Antifungal treatments, such as synthetic fungicides, have been widely used to control fungal growth and aflatoxin production.
 However, these approaches often come with significant drawbacks, including environmental pollution, high costs, and the development of fungal resistance [4].
 Moreover, the excessive use of chemical antifungals can accumulate toxic residues in the environment and on crops, further exacerbating food safety concerns [5].
-These challenges drive the urgent need to develop safer, more effective, and sustainable antifungal strategies.
-A promising alternative is the use of nanotechnology, particularly nanoparticles (AgNPs), which have shown antimicrobial remarkable properties, including antifungal activity against a range of fungal species, including aflatoxigenic fungi.
+These challenges drive the urgent need to develop safer, more effective. and sustainable antifungal strategies.
+A promising alternative is the use of nanotechnology, particularly silver nanoparticles (AgNPs), which have shown antimicrobial remarkable properties, including antifungal activity against a range of fungal species, including aflatoxigenic fungi.
 AgNPs, typically ranging from 1 to